Back up Hyper-V virtual machines with Azure Backup Server

 Saves bandwidth - In a typical remote branch office/headquarters deployment you need an appropriate amount of provisioned bandwidth to transfer backup data between sites.
 If you create a replication and failover strategy, in addition to your data backup strategy, you can reduce the amount of redundant data sent over the network.
 By backing up the replica virtual machine data rather than the primary, you save the overhead of sending the backed-up data over the network.

 Enables hoster backup - You can use a hosted datacenter as a replica site, with no need for a secondary datacenter.
 In this case, the hoster SLA requires consistent backup of replica virtual machines.

 A replica virtual machine is turned off until a failover is initiated, and VSS can't guarantee an application-consistent backup for a replica virtual machine.
-Thus the backup of a replica virtual machine will be crash-consistent only.
+So the backup of a replica virtual machine will be crash-consistent only.
 If crash-consistency can't be guaranteed, then the backup will fail and this might occur in a number of conditions:

 The replica virtual machine isn't healthy and is in a critical state.

 The replica virtual machine is resynchronizing (in the Resynchronization in Progress or Resynchronization Required state).

 Initial replication between the primary and secondary site is in progress or pending for the virtual machine.